hashicorp-dev-advocates/workshop-spring-vault/instruqt/03-configure-spring/assignment.md

 2. Machine authentication - a service or machine logs into Vault and gets a token for subsequent requests

 You will test the application **locally** in this first section of the workshop.
-For local testing only, get a token from VAult and pass it as an environment variable to application properties.
+For local testing only, get a token from Vault and pass it as an environment variable to application properties.

 Open `src/main/resources/application.properties` in the **Code** tab.